-In 2004 the Teachers of UCC History, Theology and Polity, who meet annually to share materials and pedagogy, prepared a one page description of what a course should cover.
-The materials on this page are organized around that description.
-This page is intended to serve as a library for polity teachers and others easy access to materials that are often difficult to find.
-Please choose what is useful and download for handouts, or send students here to read.
-This is a library, don't assign everything, that would be "too much."
+In 2004, the UCC History and Polity Teachers Network, who meet annually to share materials and pedagogy, prepared a one-page description of essential elements in a (one term) UCC polity course.
+The materials on this webpage are organized around that description.
+This page is intended to serve as a library for polity teachers and others, providing easy access to materials that are often difficult to find.
+Additionally, a wide array of United Church of Christ documents are archived online.

 Regional offerings of UCC History and Polity Courses are curated online by the UCC Polity Teachers Network in conjunction with MESA.